ClaudiaRojasSoto/math_magicians/README.md

 ### Run tests

-> To run tests, run the following command: you just need a simple web browser to run this project for a test
+> To run tests, run the following command: npm start
+> you just need a simple web browser to run this project for a test

 ## 👥 Authors <a name="authors"></a>